-"The Jet Kayak is quieter then any personal watercraft out there," says Hummel.
-"We were using it on the Chesapeake Bay and had a pod of 20 to 30 dolphins swimming on all sides.
-They weren't disturbed by the noise."
+“The Jet-powered Kayak is quieter than any personal watercraft out there,” says Hummel.
+“We were using it on the Chesapeake Bay and had a pod of 20 to 30 dolphins swimming on all sides.
+They weren’t disturbed by the noise.”

 For fishng, the kayak is outfitted with multiple Scotty rod holders and can be rigged to your liking.
 The JetKayak runs in as little as 10 inches of water.
 Plus, the jet pump has a weed-cutter at the intake to get you through minor vegetation.

 Storage includes an optional 16- by 28-inch rack that snaps to the back of the kayak.
 It holds two milk crates for tackle storage, or you can put a cooler back there.
 Plus, there’s a dry storage compartment at the front of the kayak and another hatch directly behind the seat.

 “The JetKayak handles mild to moderate chop,” says Hummel.
 “Scotty makes inflatable kayak stabilizers you can use if the waters are really rough.”